kenchan0824/sea-counter/README.md

 Follow this [blog](https://blog.learnseahorse.com/blog/localinstall) to install Seahorse, your installations sequence will be `Rust > Solana > Anchor > Seahorse`.

+> [!NOTE]
->Beware some old materials would refer to the `seahorse-lang` package.
+> Beware some old materials would refer to the `seahorse-lang` package.
 This is the repository from the original Seahorse creator but has been abandoned, install `seahorse-dev` instead.

 The most stable software combination as of writing is as follows: